ivanliu1989/Melbourne_Datathon_2016_Kaggle/README.md

 3. Raw_job_type – cleaning and binary
 4. Job Title – cleaning and text mining
 5. Salary range
+6. Key words in title and counts of key words

 ##### Job_Clicks
 1. Created_at